Basic MOSFET Selection Rules / Checks

 Exceed a MOSFETs voltage rating for just a few nS and you can destroy it.
 Select MOSFET devices conservatively for the anticipated voltage levels and ensure you allow for or deal with suppressing any voltage spikes or ringing.

-Peek current overload
+Peak current overload

 Prolonged current overload